 Sometimes though problems can’t be rationally resolved, the other person is never going to understand your point of view.
 In these cases, it may be necessary to involve a third party to settle the dispute.

-Of course, always make sure that you aren’t the cause of conflict.
+Of course, always make sure that you aren’t the cause of conflict on construction projects.
 Ensure that you aren’t taking your stress, frustration, and overwork out on others.
 Ensure that you aren’t hindering others from doing their job.
 Make sure that you aren’t being unduly difficult or unreasonable.
 It takes two people for there to be conflict.

 Is there conflict on your project?